cardboard-iguana/cardboard-iguana.com/log/2022-04-14-tryhackme-jr-penetration-tester.md

 NetBIOS = Network Basic Input/Output System

-TryHackMe emphasizes the importance of examining the usage of NetBIOS for potential vulnerabilities, though it’s a bit light on specifics about what this means in practice.
+TryHackMe emphasizes the importance of examining the usage of NetBIOS for potential vulnerabilities, though it's a bit light on specifics about what this means in practice.

 Use `show advanced` to show additional module options.